-Most of the training conducted for faculty and staff were in relation to the shift to online delivery on classes and services.
+Most of the training conducted for faculty and staff were in relation to the online delivery, Artificial Intelligence (AI), Cybersecurity and use of online tools, research and sustainability.
 Schools also have strong in-house training programs with CPD credits (APEC Schools and Mapua) and in-house training for employees (Mapua).
 All schools have training facilities in various forms.
 Majority of the trainings were conducted online and which aimed to improve the online or remote delivery of courses.
 These online trainings or webinars included topics on the use digital tools and online processes, and certifications.
-Most trainings in 2023 were still conducted online but a number of trainings already shifted to onsite sessions.
+Most trainings in 2024 were still conducted online but a number of trainings already shifted to onsite sessions.

-IPO and its subsidiary schools are regularly reviewing best practices and processes, leveraging on the YGC and AC connections, to effectively identify and improve career gaps reviews and designing more effective training programs for employees.
+Regular review and evaluation on best practices and processes, leveraging on the YGC and AC connections are conducted across all IPO schools, to effectively identify and improve career gaps reviews and designing more effective training programs for employees.